mcarr-and/go-gin-marshalling/docs/Grafana-Prometheus-Configmap-Dashboards.md

 ### Why the replace works

-Down the bottom of the file in the `templating` section you have where we set the UID to be used for Prometheus in this dashboard.
+Down the bottom of the dashboard contents in the `templating` section you have where we set the `uid` to be used for Prometheus in this dashboard as a single value.

 #### Original templating
 ```json